csound-flossmanual/csound-floss/book/05-i-fourier-analysis-spectral-processing.md

 - *ioverlap* is the number of samples after which the next (overlapping) FFT frame starts (often refered to as *hop size*).
 Usually it is 1/4 of the FFT size, so for instance 256 samples for a FFT size of 1024.
-  Below is a figure for these settings.
 - *iwinsize* is the size of the analysis window.
-Usually this is set to the same size as *ifftsize*.[^4]
+Usually this is set to the same size as *ifftsize*.[^6]
 - *iwintype* is the shape of the analysis window.
 0 will use a Hamming window, 1 will use a von-Hann (or Hanning) window.

-[^4]: It can be an integral multiple of *ifftsize*, so a window twice as
+[^6]: It can be an integral multiple of *ifftsize*, so a window twice as
       large as the FFT size would be possible and may improve the quality of the anaylysis.
 But it also induces more latency which usually is not desirable.

 The first example covers two typical situations:

--   the audio signal derives from playing back a soundfile from the hard disk (instr 1)
+-   The audio signal derives from playing back a soundfile from the hard disk (instr 1).
--   the audio signal is the live input (instr 2)
+-   The audio signal is the live input (instr 2).

 (Caution - this example can quickly start feeding back.
 Best results are with headphones.)